 In my neighbourhood there is a big rat problem.
 Due to the large lake nearby, the area has become known for its rat population and this is causing me concern.
 Do bird feeders attract rats?
+How can I stop attracting rats to my bird feeders?
 I like to feed the birds but, like so many others, I want to know how to feed the birds and not the rats.

 Bird feeders don’t actually attract rats; it is the easily available seed and other types of bird food at ground level that keeps the rats coming.
 Discarded seed thrown out by birds and poorly stored seed are probably the most common causes of this.
 Fortunately, there are easy ways to help stop the rats.
 Read on to find out more.